radiylon/rad-discord-gpt-starter/README.md

 ### 5. Add the bot to your Discord server

-An easy way of adding your bot to your server is by URL.
+Create a new server if you don't have one yet.

+Add the bot via by URL generation.
 In the developer portal under "OAuth2" -> "URL Generator", mark the following checkboxes:

 <img src="https://cdn.discordapp.com/attachments/909697628122513468/1113015879093977128/Screenshot_2023-05-30_at_01.07.39.png" style="width: 75%"><br>

-Copy + paste the URL generated at the bottom into a channel in your server.
+Copy + paste the URL generated at the bottom into any channel in your server.
 Click the URL, accept permissions, and add the bot.

 ### 6. Chat with the bot